 Chris retired in 2015, after working in a variety of different social care services and for himself.
 He now spends his time playing saxophone, painting, gardening and with his four grandchildren.

-Chris has been helping MLMC since working with President Michael Edwards on an original idea for a self-advocacy association in Oxfordshire during the early nineties.
+Chris has been helping MLMC since working with President Michael Edwards on an original idea for a self-advocacy association in Oxfordshire.

 Jan says: "I am proud to be a Trustee helper at My Life My Choice.
-I have observed and supported self-advocacy in England almost since it began, in the 1980s.
+I have supported self-advocacy in England almost since it began, in the 1980s.